 Today, it’s a common feature in most martech software and used in various channels, from email and e-newsletters to landing pages and homepages.
 Some tools will allow you to test more than one variant against the control variant.

 The elements you choose to test will depend on the campaign at hand.
-Here are a few examples of what you could test:
+Here are a few ideas of what you could test:

 - CTA button (text, colour, position)